-- Post-exposure evaluation and follow-up post-exposure medications and/or vaccinations, as indicated - A full course of post-exposure prophylaxis medications, at no cost to the employee - Care provided under the supervision of a licensed physician or other licensed healthcare professional - The performance of laboratory tests by an accredited laboratory - Supportive counseling (HIVGuidelines.org, 2010)
+- Post-exposure evaluation and followup post-exposure medications and/or vaccinations, as indicated - A full course of post-exposure prophylaxis medications, at no cost to the employee

+- Care provided under the supervision of a licensed physician or other licensed healthcare professional - The performance of laboratory tests by an accredited laboratory - Supportive counseling (NYSDOH 2012)

-The National Needlestick Hotline is available 24 hours per day at 888-448-4911, without cost, for consultation by treating providers.
+The National Needlestick Hotline is available 24 hours per day at 888 448 4911, without cost, for consultation by treating providers.
 Documentation of consultation may be prudent if PEP is being considered.